TBooker/GlobalAdaptation/SteppingStone/README.md

 Making Figure S4
 -----
 This figure was quite straightforward to make.
 I just took the results from each of the DFE sampling runs that I had performed and plotted them using ```ggplot2```.
-The plotting script [ref_to_script.R]() contains the code I used to generated Figure S4.
+The plotting script [PlotFstOutliers.R(bin/PlotFstOutliers.R) contains the code I used to generated Figure S4.